lykaina/fungeball/README.md

 ## Documentation:

-Fungeball Documentation is [here](https://esolangs.org/wiki/Fungeball) and in this repository's wiki.
+Fungeball Documentation is currently [here](https://esolangs.org/wiki/Fungeball) and in this repository's wiki.

-I plan to convert the documentation to Markdown.